 “(Eichel) is maturing as a leader and as a “go-to guy” every night,” said one NHL scout who has watched Eichel regularly this season.

 While Eichel was on the ice for Blake Wheeler’s winning goal, it’s hard to pin it on him.
 The Jets kept cycling the puck before Sabres defenseman Rasmus Dahlin lost his man in front.

-Housley, of course, wouldn’t be able to rely on Eichel so heavily if the former first overall pick hadn’t developed the defensive side of his game.
+Housley, of course, wouldn’t be able to rely on Eichel so heavily if the 2015 second overall pick hadn’t developed the defensive side of his game.

 “(His) play away from the puck has improved,” the scout said. “(He) needs to play as hard without puck as he does with it on a consistent basis.
 But he has taken strides in this area.”